ls1intum/thesis-template-typst/chapters/05/main.typ

 There are three actions to messages in a conversation: create, update, and delete.

 We update the data structure local to the native client with these actions (create, update, and delete).

-== Boundry Conditions

-#rect(
-  width: 100%,
-  radius: 10%,
-  stroke: 0.5pt,
-  fill: yellow,
-)[
-  Note: Optional section describing the use cases how to start up the separate components of the system, how to shut them down, and what to do if a component or the system fails.
-]